 Department of Astronomy

 Students have access to instructional optical and radio telescopes in the Judson B. Coit Observatory, located on the rooftop of the College of Arts & Sciences building.
-In addition, students have the opportunity to participate in field trips to Flagstaff, AZ, in order to use the 1.8m Perkins Telescope as part of their coursework.
-Beginning in 2013, students will have the opportunity to use the 4.3m Discovery Channel Telescope, also located near Flagstaff, AZ.
+In addition, students have the opportunity to participate in field trips to Flagstaff, AZ, in order to use the 1.8m Perkins Telescope and/or the 4.3m Discovery Channel Telescope as part of their coursework.

 Boston University Astronomical Society (BUAS)